fusonic/php-http-kernel-extensions/README.md

 ### The RequestDtoResolver

 In Symfony there exists a thing called [argument resolvers](https://symfony.com/doc/current/controller/argument_value_resolver.html).
 They can be used to set the value of controller action arguments before the actions get called.
 There exists e.g. the `RequestValueResolver` which will inject the current request as an argument in the called action.
 Similar to this we created our own argument resolver, but it does a few more things than just injecting an object.

 #### What does it do?

 Our `RequestDtoResolver` can be used to map requests data directly to objects.
 Instead of manually getting all the information from your request and putting it in an object or - god forbid - passing around generic data arrays, this class will leverage the Symfony Serializer to map requests to objects and by that enable you to have custom objects to transport the request data (aka data transfer objects) from your controller to your business logic.
-In
-    addition it will also validate the resulting object with Symfony Validation if you set validation annotations.
+In addition, it will also validate the resulting object with Symfony Validation if you set validation annotations.

 - Mapping will happen for parameters accompanied by the `Fusonic\HttpKernelExtensions\Attribute\FromRequest` [attribute](src/Attribute/FromRequest.php).
 Alternatively the attribute can also be set on the class of the parameter (see example below).
 - Strong type checks will be enforced for PUT, POST, PATCH and DELETE during serialization and it will result in an error if the types in the request body don't match the expected ones in the dto.
 - Type enforcement will be disabled for all other requests e.g. GET as query parameters will always be transferred as string.
 - The request body will be combined with route parameters for PUT, POST, PATCH and DELETE requests (query parameters will be ignored in this case).
 - The query parameters will be combined with route parameters for all other requests (request body will be ignored in this case).
 - Route parameters will always override query parameters or request body values with the same name.
 - After deserializing the request to an object, validation will take place.
 - A `BadRequestHttpException` will be thrown when the request or rather the resulting object is invalid according to the Symfony Validation, the request body can't be deserialized, it contains invalid JSON or the hierarchy levels of the request body of exceed 512.
 - Currently, only JSON is supported as payload format and the payload is only taken from the requests body.

 ### How to use?

 Supposing you are using a full Symfony setup you have to register the resolver as a service in your `services.yaml` as shown below to be called by Symfony.

 ```yaml
     Fusonic\HttpKernelExtensions\Controller\RequestDtoResolver: